• radiationoncologycare365@gmail.com

 Multiple myeloma (MM)

 Multiple myeloma is the most common type of bone cancer.
-It occurs when cancer cells
+It occurs when cancer cells grow in the bone marrow and cause tumors in various bones.
+MM usually affects older adults.

 Among bone cancers, MM has one of the best prognosis.